 Plymouth also has a growing restaurant and craft beer industry to explore.
 Or you can go antique shopping or whale watching.

-Hyannis Travel Inn
+Hyannis Travel Inn. (c) Booking.com

 Where to Stay On Cape Cod